NETWAYS/foreman-training/Setup.md

 ## Local mirror

-A Vagrant file is provided in the directory to setup a local mirror of CentOS 7 x86_64, EPEL 7 x86_64 and Puppetlabs EPEL 7 x86_64.
-This machine will require about 20GB.
+A Vagrant file is provided in the directory to setup a local mirror of CentOS 7 x86_64, EPEL 7 x86_64 Puppetlabs EPEL 7 x86_64, Foreman EPEL 7 x86_64 and the Discovery Image.
+This machine will require about 25GB.

 ## Katello Demo